-Virtual Office Hours: As our schedules vary dramatically from one person to another, specific "office hours" that work for all can be challenging.
-If you would like to meet, email me, and we will schedule a meeting using the Zoom video teleconferencing software program during a mutually acceptable time.
-On Blackboard, you will find a "Zoom Office Hours" link.
+Office Hours for a Hybrid Modality: As our schedules vary dramatically, specific "office hours" that work for all can be challenging.
+The best time is immediately after any class meeting.
+However, if this does not work, email me, and we can schedule a meeting using the Zoom video teleconferencing software program during a mutually acceptable time.
+You will find a "Zoom Office Hours" link on Blackboard.